Christian-DAntonio/Javascript-Practice/README.md

 9:45 AM
 Implemented the basic il lists inside of the divs.
 This was done with simple html code and I replaced the logo I had orignally.
+February 15th 2024
+I was too busy yesterday too work on this project, but now I have time!
+I'm hoping that I can get this one done by today and move onto the next one.
+8:41 AM
+I got the CSS implemented into the navbar.
+This changed the design of the navbar and changed the fonts of the actual navbar elemenst as well.
+Still no hamburger menu and somthngs may need to be tweeked.
+Also add some more Javascript in the app.js file.